Genfo

-Genfo (ገንፎ, gänəfo), ga’at (ጋዓት, ga'atə), or marca (Oromiffa: marqaa) is a stiff porridge-like substance that is normally formed into a round shape with a hole in the middle for the dipping sauce, a mixture of butter and red peppers, or pulses such as sunflower, seed, nut (Carthamus tinctorius) and flax (Linum usitatissimum).
+Genfo (ገንፎ), also known as ga’at (ጋዓት, gaʻat) or marca (marqaa) is a stiff porridge-like dish that is normally formed into a round shape with a hole in the middle for the dipping sauce, a mixture of butter and red peppers, or pulses such as sunflower, seed, nut (Carthamus tinctorius) and flax (Linum usitatissimum).

 Genfo shares many similarities with the Arab asida.
 Genfo is made with barley or wheat flour and to cook it the flour and water are combined and stirred continuously with a wooden spoon.
 Genfo is presented in a large mound with a hole in the center, filled with a mixture of niter kibbeh and berbere.
 The porridge may be eaten with the hands or with a utensil.